angelxuanchang/nlp-class/project.md

 The total marks are distributed as follows:

 * Work.
 Work done in the project.
 Results obtained.
 50 marks (see the section on _Grading of the Final Project Work_ for grading details)
-* Docs.
-Documentation of the work done in the notebook.
+* Report.
+Description and analysis of what was done.
 25 marks (see the section on _Project Write-up_ for grading details)
 * Milestone.
 Description of progress and project plans.
 25 marks (see the section on _Milestone_ for grading details)